mongodb/specifications/source/retryable-writes/retryable-writes.rst

 When retrying a write command, drivers MUST resend the command with the same transaction ID.
 Drivers MAY resend the original wire protocol message (see:
 `Can drivers resend the same wire protocol message on retry attempts?`_).
-If the second attempt also fails with a network error, drivers MUST raise its corresponding error to the user.
+If the second attempt also fails with a network error or response indicating that the node is no longer a primary, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_) and raise that error to the user.

 Supported Write Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~